 Security for data retention: The Incumbent IANA Operator would continue to provide security for any data retained by it after transferring such data to the successor contractor.

-Conclusion

-This document describes what the incumbent IANA operator would need to transition to allow a successor operator to perform the IANA Functions.

 Outstanding questions:

 Who will own the IANA website will depend on the final model selected by the CWG.
 Will the ownership of website be transferred to the successor contractor or will only the authority of managing the website be transferred to the successor contractor?
 Suggest that ICANN or the IETF Trust retain ownership of the domain name and only the administrative authority to manage the website be transferred.